thoughtspot/thoughtspot.github.io/_appliance/amazon-linux-2/al2-install-online.md

 {: id="install-thoughtspot"}
 ## Install the ThoughtSpot cluster and the application

-Refer to the [Amazon Web Services (AWS) EC2 deployment guide]({{ site.baseurl }}/appliance/aws/configuration-options.html) for the detailed steps to install the ThoughtSpot cluster.
+Refer to [Install ThoughtSpot clusters in AWS]({{ site.baseurl }}/appliance/aws/aws-cluster-install.html) for more detailed information on installing the ThoughtSpot cluster.

 Follow these general steps to install ThoughtSpot on the prepared hosts: